DSSA-Stockton-University/lectures-data-gathering-and-warehousing/lectures_data_warehousing/wk_07_distributed_systems.md

 Request lost
 Request waiting in a queue to be delivered later Remote node may have failed
-Remote node may have temporarily stoped responding Response has been lost on the network
+Remote node may have temporarily stopped responding Response has been lost on the network
 The response has been delayed and will be delivered later If you send a request to another node and don't receive a response, it is impossible to tell why.